 Kedareswar and Gouri Deuls are located on the southern side of Mukteswar Temple.
 They have been renovated recently, so I did not like them except the “Bhoga” (common meals for all) of the temple.
-Khichuri, Labra and Payesh cooked in the Bhoga Griha (Kitchen) served the duty of my lunch.
+I planned to have lunch there but it was too late to get a coupon for the same.

-After lunch, I had a fag and started my walk towards west and after walking hardly 100 meters I reached at Parasurameswar Temple.
+After lunch, I bummed a fag and started my walk towards west and after walking hardly 100 meters I reached at Parasurameswar Temple.

-Specially I mention the idol of Lord Ganesha.
-The four-handed god is sitting in Padmasana with his trunk is targeting the bowl of “Laddu” (an Indian sweet used for celebration).
+What really caught my eyes was the idol of Lord Ganesha.
+The four-handed God is sitting in Padmasana with his trunk targeting the bowl of “Laddu” (an Indian sweet used for celebration).
 The idol is so lively that it seems like you just walk in on him about to relish his most favorite thing.

 The Jagmohan contains a wonderful idol of lord Vishnu on the south-western side.
-Beside to this an idol of Lord Shiva and Parvati is found.
+Beside this an idol of Lord Shiva and Parvati is found.
 Again, the sculptor showed his wisdom and sense of humour.
 Keeping her elbow on the shoulder of Shiva, Parvati is requesting for something.
-Glancing at this sculpture, I remembered the mythology where Parvati asked for his husband’s permission so that he allows her to go to her parents’ home.
+Glancing at this sculpture, I remembered the mythology where Parvati asked for her husband’s permission so that he allows her visit to parents’ home.
 The shyness and the posture of Parvati’s hand drove me to think so.

 There are some panels of Ardhanariswara, Yama and dancing girls.

-I had ample time in hand.
-Moreover, I had an urge to explore more temples.
+I had ample time in hand and an urge to explore more temples.
 I suddenly switched off my mobile and forgot about the rest of the world.
-It was only the map that was driving me to satisfy my hunger of viewing architectures and sculptures.
+With just a map driving me to satisfy my hunger of viewing architectures and sculptures.

 I could not locate my next two temples – Swarna Jaleswar and Kotitirtheswar Temple.
 Most of the common people are unaware of them.
 At last, I found an old lady.
 She guided me.

-Like other temples, both of the Sarnajaleswar and Koti Tirtheswar temples are constructed on typical “Deul-Jagmohan” architecture and there condtion is very poor.
-Lac of maintenance made them ruin.
-Even they were not as attractive as I had seen in Parashurameswar or Mukteswar.
+Like other temples, both the Sarnajaleswar and Koti Tirtheswar temples are constructed on typical “Deul-Jagmohan” architecture and their condtion is very poor.
+Lack of maintenance let to their ruin.
+They were not as attractive as Parashurameswar or Mukteswar.

 Vaital Deul and Shishireswar Temple:

-I kept walking towards west and reached at the common courtyard of Vaital Deul and Shishireswar Temple.
+I kept walking towards west and reached the common courtyard of Vaital Deul and Shishireswar Temple.